aseprite/api/api/layer.md

 ## Layer.isTransparent

 Gets whether or not a layer supports transparency.
+Returns `true` if the layer is a group.
 The opposite of the property [Layer.isBackground](#layerisbackground).

 For [indexed color mode](colormode.md#colormodeindexed), the layer may contain images with a [transparent color](imagespec.md#imagespectransparentcolor) index.
 For RGB or grayscale color mode, the layer may contain images with an alpha channel.

 For context, see the general documentation on [layers](https://www.aseprite.org/docs/layers).